University College Roosevelt: Academic buildings

 The University College Roosevelt campus is located near the market square in Middelburg behind the medieval city hall, which was built in 1452 and is often used by the college for ceremonial purposes.
 The city, which owns the building, began renting the annexed offices to the university college in 2004 after all municipal offices were moved to a new city hall on the Kanaalweg.

 The academic buildings are named after prominent members of the Roosevelt Family.
 The newer, non-gothic section of the city hall is known as Franklin, while the other buildings are called Theodore and Eleanor.
-These three buildings all face a square called the Helm and house classrooms and computer labs, as well as faculty and administrative offices.
+These buildings face a square called the Helm and house classrooms and computer labs, as well as faculty and administrative offices.

 A new building named Anne, acquired by UCR in 2020, houses its engineering department.
 This building is named after Anna Eleanor Roosevelt, chair of the Roosevelt Institute and granddaughter of Franklin D. Roosevelt and Eleanor Roosevelt.